How We Saved Money By Creating Our Own Cable, Phone, & Internet Bundle

 Does buying things in bundles really save you money or should you buy a la carte?
-I decided to show how we saved money and why I agree with Ramit’s a la carte ideas for cable, high speed Internet, and phone packages.
+I decided to show how we saved money and why I agree with Ramit’s a la carte ideas for cable TV, high speed Internet, and phone packages.
+By taking the time to see what our local cable company offered n their plans, we were able to build a cable, high speed Internet, and phone package that gave us what we really wanted without the extra costs.

 It’s not just seeing if we can save money with a package.
 We need to ask ourselves do we use the cable, Internet, and phone bundle to justify buying the plan.
 Sometimes it’s cheaper to build your own package.